upperlinecode/front-end-student-materials/06-p5js/02c-built-in-events.md

 - Alright, now try to do the same thing, but instead of when the mouse is clicked, have the event that triggers the rocket launch be that *any key is pressed*.
 [Here is the documentation](https://p5js.org/reference/#/p5/keyPressed) for `keyPressed()`

-**For these next challenges you may need to cover some of the material in the next section on Conditionals** You can always give it a shot now and come back later!
+**For these next challenges you may need to cover some of the material in the next section on Conditionals.** You can always give it a shot now and come back later!

 - Next, try to get the rocket to launch only when *the space bar* is pressed.
 You'll have to use the `keyCode` variable as well as [this table of ASCII character values](https://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes).
 To your computer, different characters are stored as different number values.
 For example `'a'` is `65` and `'b'` is `66`.
 Find the value of the `' '`space character.